sybrew/the-seo-framework/readme.txt

 	* **Changed:**
 		* Redesigned In-Post SEO Settings layout.
 Thank you [Daniel](https://github.com/danielpost)!
 		* A source link is no longer generated on feed entries without content.
+		* The social image selection buttons have been moved below the bound text input.
 	* **Removed:**
 		* Twitter `photo` card.
 This has been deprecated and has been replaced with `summary_large_image`.
 			* All related options and outputs have been updated.